bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 transitions are few and it's easy to keep track of the few code sections that do mutate data.

-[cursor](https://github.com/facebook/immutable-js/tree/master/contrib/cursor)
-and see if that is helpful in making the code more modular.
+Adding Immutable.js to the Yome widget addresses all the problems outlined above and would be a fantastic exercise.
+Have a look at the Immutable.js [cursor](https://github.com/facebook/immutable-js/tree/master/contrib/cursor) and see if that is helpful in making the code more modular.

-things.
+If folks are interested, I will do a follow-up post that addresses these things.

 **Performance**

-If we could get away with doing pure computation all of the time I really think we would.
-Eventually, we are going to run into computational limits.
+If we could get away with doing pure functional computation all the time, life would be awesome.
+However, we will eventually run into computational limits.

 When using pure functions to create a complete Virtual DOM representation of an application view, it is possible that the size of our Virtual DOM tree will get too bulky for the React differencing algorithm to complete quickly.
-It is at this point, that I will start breaking the application down into some well placed React components to trim the Virtual DOM tree a bit.
+It is at this point that I will start breaking the application down into some well-placed React components to trim the Virtual DOM tree a bit.

 It is important to remember that the in-memory differencing of the Virtual DOM is very VERY fast and you can probably render 20x the amount of Virtual DOM than you think you can.
-JavaScript engines are insanely fast.
+It's hard to comprehend the performance of modern JavaScript engines.

-However, there is a limit, and when you reach it there will probably be an obvious bottle neck, some large section of the DOM that doesn't change that often.
+However, there is a limit, and when you reach it there will probably be an obvious bottleneck, some large section of the DOM that doesn't change that often.

-You can take care of these bottle necks fairly simply if you are using Immutable.js to hold your application data.
+You can take care of these bottlenecks fairly simply if you are using Immutable.js to hold your application data.
 The following `memoizeReact` function can make extremely short work of trimming the Virtual DOM tree.